Chart Color Schemes

 Warrawee demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Warrawee's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 59.3% have university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
-University graduates make up the largest group at 35.0%, followed by postgraduate degree holders at 20.5% and graduate diploma holders at 3.8%.
-Vocational qualifications account for 15.7%, with advanced diplomas at 9.3% and certificates at 6.4%.
+Warrawee's educational attainment is notably high, with 59.3% of residents aged 15 and above holding university qualifications.
+This figure surpasses national (30.4%) and state (NSW, 32.2%) averages.
+University degrees are the most prevalent, with bachelor degrees at 35.0%, followed by postgraduate qualifications at 20.5% and graduate diplomas at 3.8%.
+Vocational pathways account for 15.7% of qualifications among those aged 15 and above, with advanced diplomas at 9.3% and certificates at 6.4%.

 Educational participation is high, with 34.6% of residents currently enrolled in formal education.
 This includes 11.2% in secondary education, 9.7% in primary education, and 9.0% pursuing tertiary education.